A554551N/RPGNotebook/BurningStars/SessionNotes.md

 - Bumper finds the appropriate herbs to counteract the poison the Roden put into the food.
 He shows Marshall and Morwen how to harvest it.
 	- The Test was successful (taking 4 hours), and the Party returns from the woods just as the Roden launch their sudden but inevitable betrayal.
 	- Bumper wants Marshall to take credit for the Herbal remedy.

+# 3-22-22 Session Notes
+- The Society Roden attacked the camp after everyone was drugged
+	- Bumper fought a Duel of Wits against the Society Leader
+		- Society Leader won w/ compromise.
+Agreed to leave the people alive if Bumper joined the Society.
+	- Morwen took two of the Roden to feed to the Custodian during the fighting.
+		- Bumper caught her doing it and they argued.
+Bumper decided not to push it (and risk failing Persuasion), so Morwen took the Roden into the woods to be consumed.
+		- The Custodian appeared from nowhere in the woods to take the offering.
+He convinced Morwen that the best route for dealing with rogue Roden is to bring them to him.
+He also asked her to bring any humans beyond saving to the edge of the woods for...burial.
+	- Morwen healed the baker's wife, who had been stabbed by a Roden with help from Bumper.
+	- Why is the Custodian so willing to do as Morwen says?